- General questions and answers about cancer

 What if the employee isn’t talking about what’s going on?

-Don’t assume that because the employee is not complaining, treatment is not an issue.
+Don’t assume that because the employee isn’t complaining, treatment is not an issue.
 They may be “keeping a stiff upper lip.”
 Offer encouragement and appreciation for the way they are handling things.

 Don’t be afraid to ask how the person is feeling, but remember to take your cues from the employee.
 If the employee doesn’t want to talk about it, that must be respected.